-Students in this course serve as staff for Wellington's annual yearbook publication.
-Students develop a theme for the yearbook, design and promote the yearbook, and capture key moments during the school year through visual and written storytelling.
-Working on a school-wide publication requires commitment, responsibility, and good time management skills.
-Students in this course learn about how typography, colors, and composition are the foundations for good design and design the pages and cover of the yearbook using various digital platforms.
-This class meets on Wednesdays throughout the year.
+Yearbook students in this course serve as staff for Wellington's annual yearbook publication.
+Students will develop a theme for the yearbook, design and promote the yearbook, and capture key moments during the school year through visual and written storytelling.
+Working on a school wide publication requires commitment, responsibility, and good time management skills.
+Students in this course learn about how typography, colors, and composition are the foundations for good design and will design the pages and cover of the yearbook using various digital platforms.
+This class will meet on Leap Days throughout the year.
 This class is ideal for students interested in journalism or marketing or who simply want to be a part of telling the story of their school experience.